Journal | Menopause

 Resistance training

 Resistance training is crucial during menopause for overall health, mobility, and long-term quality of life.
 For effective strength-building exercises that boost muscle, protect bones, and enhance strength during menopause, check out these these 6 recommended workouts.
+In addition to strength-training, incorporate the following into your routine

 Cardiovascular exercise